rockychiang/new_show_tonight-cli-app/README.md

 # NewShowTonight

-NewShowTonight is a CLI app that show a list of new TV episodes that will be aired on that day.
+NewShowTonight is a CLI app that shows a list of all new TV episodes that will be airing on that day.

 ## Installation